Extant Manuscripts

 Bodleian Library, Ashmole Collection.
 MS 856, article 22, pp. 376-83

-As for the appellant thus armed by his own wit or by his council which is assigned to him before the Constable and Marshal, which counselor is appointed and obligated to teach him all manner of fighting and the subtleties of arms that long for trial by combat.
+The first honor in arms is for a gentleman to fight in his Sovereign Lord’s quarrel in a battle of treason, sworn within the lists before his sovereign lord.
+Whether he is the appellant or defendant, honor belongs to him that wins the field.
+As for the appellant, thus armed by his own wit and by his (legal) Counselor which is assigned to him before the Constable and Marshal.
+This Counselor is appointed and obligated to teach him all manner of fighting and the subtleties of arms that long for sworn (judicial) combat.

 He is armed in this way: First he has need of the sabatons, greaves, and closed cuisses with voiders of plate or maille and breeches of maile closed with 5 steel buckles of steel and fine buff leather.
 And all the arming points after they have been knotted and fastened on him should be cut off.